Roberts-sw/RX-target-board-GCC/RTK5RX65Ndemo10/readme.md

    per period is being used.

 uses:
-- target board library: ../lib/
+- target board library: ../lib/.
+  **Be sure to have the same data Endian-setting for the library as for the project depending on it.**

 **create the project as a C++-project with GCC**: